glanceapp/glance/README.md

 #### Docker
 > [!IMPORTANT]
 >
-> Make sure you have a valid `glance.yml` file before running the container.
+> Make sure you have a valid `glance.yml` file in the same directory before running the container.

 ```console
 docker run -d -p 8080:8080 \